blepping/ComfyUI-bleh/README.md

 Then the Inspire node pack took it from the base ComfyUI node: https://github.com/ltdrdata/ComfyUI-Inspire-Pack

 Then I took it from the Inspire node pack.
 The original license was MIT so I assume yoinking it into this repo is probably okay.

+### BlehDeepShrink

+AKA `PatchModelAddDownScale` AKA Kohya Deep Shrink.
+Compared to the built-in Deep Shrink node this version has the following differences:

+1. Instead of choosing a block to apply the downscale effect to, you can enter a comma-separated list of blocks.
+This may or not actually be useful but it seems like you can get interesting effects applying it to multiple blocks.
+Try `2,3` or `1,2,3`.
+2. Adds a `start_fadeout_percent` input.
+When this is less than `end_percent` the downscale will be scaled to end at `end_percent`.
+For example, if `downscale_factor=2.0`, `start_percent=0.0`, `end_percent=0.5` and `start_fadeout_percent=0.0` then at 25% you could expect `downscale_factor` to be around `1.5`.
+This is because we are deep shrinking between 0 and 50% and we are halfway through the effect range. (`downscale_factor=1.0` would of course be a no-op and values below 1 don't seem to work.)

+Deep Shrink credits:

+Adapted from the ComfyUI source which I presume was adapted from the version Kohya initially published.